stephband/literal/literal-html/README.md

 ### Show errors when data is missing

-If `window.DEBUG = true` at time the element is registered, a `literal-html` template will render error messages when things go wrong.
+If `window.DEBUG = true` at time the element is registered, and the stylesheet `./build/debug.css` is imported, a `literal-html` template will render error messages when things go wrong.
 If a `literal-html` template cannot find `src` data it is replaced with:

 ```html
 <template is="literal-html" src="../does-not-exist.json">